 Just like y, the phoneme ě always follows a hard consonant.
 In the dative and locative singular of feminine nouns, it becomes i after a soft consonant, i.e. it follows a pattern opposite to y > e: žen-ě, but zemj-i.

-A characteristic feature of the Slavic languages is the existence of "fleeting" or "movable" vowels, referring to the phenomenon of vowels appearing and disappearing in an apparently random manner, especially in certain inflected forms of nouns.
-This is a result of different reflexes of the Common Slavic jers ъ and ь, which were lost in a weak position and vocalised to o and e in strong position.
+A characteristic feature of the Slavic languages is the existence of "fleeting" or "movable" vowels, referring to the phenomenon of vowels appearing and disappearing in a seemingly random manner, especially in certain inflected forms of nouns.
+This is a result of different reflexes of the Common Slavic jers ъ and ь, which were lost in weak positions and vocalised to o and e in strong positions.
 In most cases this vowel appears in words that would otherwise end in a consonant cluster, and disappears when this cluster is followed by an ending.

-Fleeting o and e appear especially in the following cases:
+Fleeting o and e (in the etymological alphabet marked with a dot: ȯ and ė) appear especially in the following cases: